 If you click any of the other tabs, the same query is submitted and the results within that category are displayed.

-Documents that match the search criteria are displayed on the search results page.
+Pages that match the search criteria are displayed on the Search Results page.
 By default, the search results are automatically sorted by relevancy score in descending order.
 Items with the highest relevancy score are at the top of the list.

 You can select other Sorted By options by using the pull-down menu.

 The default number of search results per page is 10.
 If a search yields more than 10 results, the first 10 results are displayed on the first page.
 The second 10 results are displayed on the second page, and so on.

 You can change the number of search results displayed per page.
 At the top of the Search Results page (or on the bottom, next to pagination), select the number that you want from the pull-down menu.
 The available options are 10, 20, 30, and 50.

 If you are not on the first page when you change the number of results to display, the system takes you back to the first page.
 It then displays the selected number of results on the first page and subsequent pages.